Clock changes are part of seaman’s life. The first time I heard about the ship’s time being retarded was, well, a bit confusing.

-Then I learned that it will be moved backwards to comply with the Daylight Saving Time.
+Then I learned that it will be moved backward to comply with the Daylight Saving Time.
 Perhaps I wasn’t listening well in school, too.

-As a day worker, it didn’t bother me much since I only need to adjust my clock one hour back.
+As a deck cadet on a day work schedule, it didn’t bother me much since I only needed to adjust my clock one hour back.
 Plus it meant more sleeping time or movie time.

 Why adjust the time?